 Norwood Township is located in Northwest Michigan in Charlevoix County.
 Norwood Township contains just over 24 square miles and includes over 7 miles of Lake Michigan shoreline.
 The unincorporated village of Norwood is in the southwest corner of the Township on the shores of Grand Traverse Bay.
-The Township Hall is located within Norwood village.
 Further, the Township is bisected by US-31, a major north-south state arterial.